jbossorg/feedsaggregator/core/backend/mongo/README.md

         "quarkus",
         "kafka"
     ],
-    "content" : "\n                In a previous blog post about Kafka and Avro, we used an emitter to send Kafka messages.
+    "content_preview" : "In a previous blog post about Kafka and Avro, we used an emitter to send Kafka messages...", "content" : "\n                In a previous blog post about <a href='www.kafka.io'>Kafka</a> and Avro, we used an emitter to send Kafka messages.
 In this post, we are going look at this emitter construct a little bit more closely.
 Injecting an Emitter Injecting an emitter is straightforward.
 You indicate the targeted channel, i.e., where do you...\n            "
 }
 ```

+Notes:
+* `content` field can be long and can contain html formating from tje original blogpost
+* `content_preview` is content cleaned not to contain html formating and shortened so it can be used as an preview

 ## Job Example Usage

 See [feeds2mongo example](../../../dist/feeds2mongo/src/main/resources/META-INF/batch-jobs/process-feed.xml)